 The airport is not the only place folks have opportunity to rifle through your stuff when you are not looking.
 Every time you leave your hotel room, you should remember that a large number of people have keys to the room.
 Read our Hotel Safety Tips to learn how to protect yourself.

 Of course, travelers also rely heavily on the meager security measures of their rental cars.
 An alarm is great, but it's a lot more effective if you don't have any valuable stuff in the car.
 And often enough you are forced to hand over your keys to underpaid strangers at restaurants, city parking lots, hotels with valet-only parking and more.
-Most of these folks are honest, and I sure hand my keys over often enough, but eventually your luck will run out unless you take some simple precautions.
+Most of these folks are honest, but eventually your luck will run out unless you take some simple precautions.
 Check out Nine Ways to Keep Your Car Safe on the Road.